 How Do I Become a Perfumer

-How long does it take to become a perfumer.
-That is like saying how long does it take to become and artist or a musician.
-When you are practising then you are a perfumer but to become a master or professional perfumer take many months and even years of training.
+How long does it take to become a perfumer?
+That is like saying how long does it take to become an artist or a musician.
+When you are practicing then you are a perfumer but to become a master or professional perfumer takes many years of training.

-The best thing you can do while training in perfumery is to experience as many smells as possible and build up a vocabulary.
+The best thing you can do while training in perfumery is to experience as many smells as possible and build up your vocabulary.
 Take notes.
 Buy as many samples from good reputable suppliers as possible to know what the "real thing" smells like.

 Grow fragrant plants.
 Do your own extractions.
 Make all different kinds of extractions.
 Record everything.